Murder on the Orient Express: Plot

-Ratchett has been receiving death threats; recognizing Poirot, he tries to hire him for protection.
-Poirot, repulsed by Ratchett, refuses, telling him, "I will not take your case because I do not like your face."
-Bouc has taken the last first-class cabin, but on the first morning he arranges to move to a separate coach and gives Poirot his space.
-That night, Poirot observes some strange occurrences.
-Early in the morning, he is awakened by a cry from Ratchett's compartment next door.
-Pierre Michel, the train's conductor, knocks on Ratchett's door, but a voice from inside responds, "Ce n'est rien.
-Je me suis trompé." ("It is nothing.
-I was mistaken.")
-Hubbard rings her bell and tells Michel a man passed through her room.
-When Poirot rings his bell for water, Michel informs him that the train is stuck in a snowdrift between Vinkovci and Brod before he hears a loud thump next door.
-He observes a woman in a scarlet kimono going towards the washroom, then goes to sleep.
+Ratchett has been receiving death threats so, when he recognises Poirot, he tries to hire him for protection but Poirot refuses.
+Early in the morning, Poirot is awakened by a cry from Ratchett's compartment next door.
+The train's conductor Pierre Michel knocks on the door, but a voice from inside pacifies him in French.
+Hubbard nervously tells Michel that a man has passed through her room.
+Michel informs Poirot that the train is now stuck in a snowdrift, caught far beyond Vinkovci station in Yugoslavia (today Croatia), before Poirot, hearing a loud thump nearby, observes a woman in a scarlet kimono moving down the corridor.
+He goes back to sleep.